fribidi/fribidi/README.md

-GNU Fribidi has been tested exhaustively against the [Unicode Reference Code], and to the best of our knowledge, it completely conforms to the specification, always producing the same result as the Reference Code, except for [Mirroring] additions, introduced in Unicode 6.3.0 of the specification.
+GNU Fribidi has been tested exhaustively against the [Unicode Reference Code], and to the best of our knowledge, it completely conforms to the specification, always producing the same result as the Reference Code.

 ### API

-The reordering of characters is typically done through the function:
+The simplest way of accessing the API is through the convenience function `fribibidi_log2vis` which has the following signature:

 ```c
 fribidi_boolean fribidi_log2vis(